-Iconic rock musician and conservative activist Ted Nugent is no stranger to controversy, often inserting himself into political discourse.
-Once again he has found himself caught in the fray after he posted a message on Facebook displaying the photos of anti-gun Jewish politicians and community leaders.
+Iconic rock musician and conservative activist Ted Nugent is no stranger to controversy.
+He has often found himself deep in political discord, like when was caught in the fray after posting a message on Facebook displaying photos of anti-gun Jewish politicians and community leaders.

 Accompanying the photo grid he wrote: